 Litigation is a dispute settlement method that parties can opt for, especially for civil and/or business-related disputes.
-In the first instance, a lawsuit may be filed to the local district court where the party in which the suit is filed against is living.
-An exemption to this rule applies for disputes arising due to an object, e.g., land or other immovable and tangible items.
-Where this exemption applies, the lawsuit should be filed in the local district court of the object’s location.
-Civil court cases are divided into 2 (two) aspects, namely an event of default or tort.
+In the first instance, a civil lawsuit may be filed to the local district court where the party in which the suit is filed against is living according to the actor sequitur forum rei principle.
+Alternatively, for disputes involving an object, e.g., land or other immovable and tangible items, a lawsuit may also be brought before the court where the said object is located according to the lex rei sitae principle.
+Civil cases are categorized into 2 (two) aspects: an event of default (wanprestasi) or tort (perbuatan melawan hukum).

 Procedures for Filing Lawsuit on Default and Tort Cases